 In summer, the panoramic views are astoundingly beautiful.
 Expect alpine meadows blooming with multi-coloured flora, undulating green foothills and, if you're lucky, curious local wildlife.

-To celebrate International Mountain Day, which falls on December 11th each year, we wanted to offer up a roundup of Europe's best mountain railways.
-Miraculous feats of engineering which whisk you up through the mountains in a matter of mere minutes, gone are the days that taking in the views from atop a mountain would involve an arduous and dangerous hike.
-These railways afford unforgettable mountain views from a warm, safe and comfortable carriage.
+To celebrate International Mountain Day, which falls on December 11th each year, we've rounded up Europe's best mountain railways.
+Miraculous feats of engineering whisk you up through the mountains in a matter of mere minutes, gone are the days when taking in the views from atop a mountain would involve a difficult and dangerous hike.
+These railways provide unforgettable mountain views from a warm, safe, comfortable carriage.
 What could be better than that?
 Here are some of our favourites.

 The Jungfrau Express